 You may also like: 10 toxic cleaning products and their natural alternatives

 New Year's Day customs

-Early on the morning of New Year's Day, children awaken to open their red envelopes, and the family goes door to door, greeting their relatives and neighbors.
+Early on the morning of New Year’s Day, children awaken to open their red envelopes, and the family goes door to door, greeting their relatives and neighbors.
 After this, many families head to the temple to pray.
-Seen above, a man prays at the Tin Hau Temple in the Yau Ma Tei area of Hong Kong on the fourth day of the Lunar New Year holiday.
+As shown above, a man prays at the Tin Hau Temple in the Yau Ma Tei area of Hong Kong on the fourth day of the Lunar New Year holiday.

 On New Year’s Day morning, families visit the temple to pray to the god of wealth, Tsai Shen, offering incense and inviting the god into their homes.
 Firecrackers are lit again to welcome Tsai Shen in the new year.
 Pictured above, people pray and burn incense for good luck at the Lama Temple in Beijing.

 It is customary for worshippers to hang red ribbons on their temple doors to bring luck and prosperity.
 Here, Chinese prayer ribbons hang from a door at the Baoshan Temple in the Chinese border, Dandong.

 During celebrations at temples, it’s customary to throw coins into a well to wish for a year of good fortune and to please the god of wealth.
 Even tourists can participate in the tradition, with many coin vendors selling coins nearby.
 Above, a tourist buys coins at the White Cloud Temple in Beijing, China.